b-kennedy0/website-archive/publications.md

 *Awarded*: Best Student (Highest dissertation grade) MSc Neuroimaging, Bangor University. *September 2017*

-*Awarded*: Student Warden Development Scholarship - Awarded for developing a kitchen check administration application for iOS and Android smart devices.
+*Awarded*: Student Warden Development Scholarship - Awarded for developing a kitchen check administration application for iOS and Android.
 The app was then sold to Bangor University Halls of Residence for use from September 2017 with the Residential Warden team. (*May 2017*)

 *Awarded*: Best Oral Presentation (runner-up) cash prize @ BPS Welsh Branch Annual Student Conference (*April 2017*, Image below)